nienkedekker/Front-Trends-2017/README.md

 <a name="lin"></a>
 # Lin Clark: A Cartoon Intro to React Fiber
 React Fiber improves the perceived performance and responsiveness of complex React applications.
+This was a rather complex talk with great illustrations: notes won't do it justice, just watch it :D

 <a name="jack"></a>
 # Jack Franklin: The How, What and Why of migrating to ReactJS
-Notes go here :D
+Jack talked about how his team moved from Angular to React.
+As someone who works with neither, I just listened.
+I liked this concept: https://www.martinfowler.com/bliki/StranglerApplication.html

 <a name="mihai"></a>
 # Mihai Cernusca: Prevent Default — The future of authoring tools